Drive sales on autopilot with ecommerce-focused featuresSee Features

 Many email service providers are coined as user-friendly.
 Even if they are easier to navigate than a platform loaded with more intricate processes, they still require time to learn.

 Remember that the quicker your marketing team adapts, the sooner you can generate more revenue.
 Quickly integrating (or even creating) the most important elements of your strategy is critical for maintaining a strong relationship with your customers.

 - Does the platform offer templates, and are they easily customizable?
 Changing email providers should not equate to spending twice as long creating emails.
 Are email templates, if offered, easy to use?
-Is there a drag-and-drop email editor?
+Is there a drag-and-drop email builder?
 Is it a struggle to customize messages, such as inserting unique coupon codes and product recommendations?

 - What’s the ease and depth of segmentation?
 Segmenting your list into different groups is essential for constructing relevant messages, but not all segmentation is created equal.
 Look at the segment options, and how effortless or difficult they are to create.